anki2001ta/recipe_book/README.md

 <h1 align="center" id="title">Recipe Book</h1>
-Recipe Book help us to get the recipe, Ingredients , flavours of some of the International Cuisines
+Recipe Book help us to get the recipe, Ingredients , flavours of some of the Indin and International Cuisines